srp33/AnnotatedBCGEData/README.md

 ```

 Downloading this package does not download the data sets onto the user’s
 machine.
-This package contains 2 code objects the user needs to create
-and access the SummarizedExperiment object for each data set.
-First is a
-named list object called identifiers.
-The second is a function called
-makeObject. identifiers contains the unique URL identifiers for the
-expression data file and the metadata file.
-Calling each data set in the
-named list returns a vector with these values.
-These values are passed
-to makeObject, which returns the SummarizedExperiment. <br> <br> To load
-the SummarizedExperiment object for a data set included in
+To load the SummarizedExperiment object for a data set included
-AnnotatedBCGEData, the user chooses the name of the data set from the
+in AnnotatedBCGEData, the user chooses the name of the data set and
-identifiers named list object and passes it to the function makeObject.
+passes it as a string to the function makeObject.
+This function
-This function downloads the data and creates the SummarizedExperiment
+downloads the data and creates the SummarizedExperiment object that is
-object that is accessible to the user.
-To see a comprehensive list of
+accessible to the user.
+To see a comprehensive list of all data sets
-all data sets included and where they came from, see the metadata.csv
+included and where they came from, see the metadata.csv file in
-file in inst/extdata/metadata.csv.
-This will be accessible in the code
+inst/extdata/metadata.csv.
+This will be accessible in the code when the
-when the package is available in ExperimentHub. <br> <br> The
+package is available in ExperimentHub. <br> <br> The
 SummarizedExperiment object for each data set includes 3 matrices.
 The
 first, which we load as expression_data, is a matrix with the samples as
 columns and genes as rows.
 The Ensembl gene ID is used as the row names.